luisparravicini/chimalacatl/README.md

 * With each downloaded row of images an image strip is generated.
 It optionally creates a strip image with borders on each tile and the row/column of it the top left corner.
 * After the target region (or whole image) is downloaded, a target image is created.
 * If the script is stopped or crashes, running it again will resume from where it left off.
+* If a location is supplied, it tries to download only images during the day using sunrise and sunset times for the location provided.

 After downloading the images, `mk_video.sh` will find all the target images and create a video `target.mp4` with those files.